19 Plants That Repel Bugs

 by wonderferret is licensed under CC BY 2.0

 Peppermint is another herb that can double as a natural insect repellent.
-Its strong scent is known to repel ants, spiders, mosquitoes, and even mice.
+Its strong scent repels ants, spiders, mosquitoes, and even mice.

-To use peppermint as a natural bug repellent, you can plant it in your garden or use its essential oil.
+Peppermint is a natural bug repellent.
+You can plant it in your garden or use its essential oil.

-If you decide to plant peppermint in your garden, placing it in pots is best, as it can quickly spread and take over your yard.
+If you decide to plant peppermint in your garden, it’s best to place it in pots, as it can quickly spread and take over your yard.

 You can also hang bunches of dried peppermint in your home to repel insects indoors.

-Peppermint essential oil can be added to water and used as a spray to keep insects at bay.
+Peppermint essential oil can be added to water and sprayed to keep insects at bay.
 Mix a few drops of the oil with water in a spray bottle, and you’re ready to go.

-Peppermint oil can also be mixed with coconut oil to make a natural bug-repellent lotion.
+Peppermint oil can also be mixed with coconut for a natural bug-repellent lotion.

-Nevertheless, Peppermint is fantastic among the plants that repel bugs that are easy to grow and use.
-Add it to your arsenal of natural bug repellents and keep your home free of pests.
+It is easy to grow and use.
+Add it to your arsenal of natural bug repellents to keep your home free of pests.

 3. Catnip